The Daily Grind

 Use a small hand strainer to sift out the chunkier bits and simply return them to your spice jar for further grinding on the next round.

 If there was one spice that is definitely worth the effort to grind at home, it’s nutmeg.
 The fresh flavors are so wonderful and so fleeting that there is no comparison.
 Nutmeg is also a special case because it is a tough nut to crack!
-It requires a grater or shaver like this Microplane to get the job done.
-Fortunately the tool can do double duty as a zester and even finely grating cheeses to earn a coveted spice in the gadget drawer.
+You’ll need grater or shaver like this Microplane.
+Fortunately, the tool can do double duty as a zester, and even finely grating cheeses to earn a coveted spot in the gadget drawer.

 Some spices are not well suited to grinding at home and these are easily found in their ground form.
-Resinous spices like turmeric will gum up the works, ginger has so many fibers you’d need a machete and cinnamon bark is so hard it is virtually impossible to get a fine grind on anything other than an industrial grinder.
-But there is a treasure trove of spices out there that are available whole and worth the effort to grind at home.
-So enjoy the opportunity to create fresh flavors and new textures to use in your cooking.
-Bon appétit!
+Resinous spices like turmeric will gum up the works, and ginger has so many fibers you’d need a machete.
+Cinnamon bark is so hard it’s virtually impossible to get a fine grind on anything other than an industrial grinder.
+These aside, there’s a treasure trove of spices that are available whole and worth the effort to grind yourself.